CommerceBlock Market Cap Hits $2.67 Million (CBT)

-CommerceBlock (CURRENCY:CBT) traded 47.5% lower against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on October 18th.
-One CommerceBlock coin can currently be purchased for about $0.0153 or 0.00000064 BTC on popular exchanges.
-CommerceBlock has a total market capitalization of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
-Over the last week, CommerceBlock has traded up 124.2% against the U.S. dollar.
+CommerceBlock (CURRENCY:CBT) traded 47.5% lower against the US dollar during the 1 day period ending at 13:00 PM ET on October 23rd.
+In the last week, CommerceBlock has traded up 124.2% against the US dollar.
+One CommerceBlock coin can currently be purchased for about $0.0153 or 0.00000064 BTC on cryptocurrency exchanges.
+CommerceBlock has a total market cap of $2.67 million and approximately $3,043.00 worth of CommerceBlock was traded on exchanges in the last 24 hours.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.